Sekanjabin- Drink of Antient Persian's, and modern Iranians'

 NOW photos and then history.

-Boil mint in the vinegar
+white vinegar 1 cup-Boil mint in the vinegar

 Have ready a storage solution here is a pint and a half sauce jar with caning funnel and metal spoon in it to dissipate heat so I can pour hot liquid into the glass jar.